KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/Dragon high flow/Orbiter/README.md

 Mounts to install the Dragon hotend and Orbiter extruder directly on the CR-6 SE amd MAX strain gauge.

 The 5015 part fan mount has been designed after a lot of iteration with the help of Alex.
-The idea is that it comes very close to the build plate and surrounds the sock with about 1 mm in order to push as much air as possible close to the nozzle.
-The roundings at the sides are to ensure the air is pushed back inwards behind the nozzle to also cool the freshly laid plastic when the nozzle moves towards the fan shroud.
+The idea is that it comes very close to the build plate and surrounds the sock, with about 1 mm of clearance, to push as much air as possible close to the nozzle.
+The sides of the duct outlet are rounded into "wings" to ensure that air is pushed back inwards behind the nozzle, to also cool the freshly laid plastic when the nozzle moves towards the fan shroud.
 I believe this approach is more effective than a twin fang design where both airflows will inevitably collide and cause certain angles to get little to no airflow at all.

-Printed in PETG, this fan shroud has been tested and has not shown any heat damage, with the hotend at 300 °C, the nozzle at 0.2 mm from the hot bed at 110 °C and the part fan itself off.
+Printed in PETG, this fan shroud has been tested and has not shown any heat damage, with the hotend at 300 °C, the nozzle at 0.2 mm from the hot bed at 110 °C and the part fan itself switched off.

 ![CR-6 Dragon with 90deg turned hotend part fan mount V3 v9](https://user-images.githubusercontent.com/13643644/127377857-5a43b7ab-4803-405c-8089-4774443ffe21.png)